Notifications

 Peace River Region and North Central Alberta

-After evaluating years of grasshopper data, a trend has emerged that one species (Melanoplus bruneri, Bruner’s spur-throat grasshopper) in the Peace and northern crop-production areas seems to have a 2 year lifecycle.
+After evaluating years of grasshopper data, a trend has emerged that one species (Melanoplus bruneri, Bruner’s spur-throat grasshopper) in the Peace and northern crop-production areas seems to have a 2-year lifecycle.
 On the Alberta side of the Peace, a pattern of odd years with grasshopper numbers that can cause crop loss issues, while in the even years the numbers are low.
-If the pattern holds true, then Bruner’s grasshopper should not be an issue in the Peace and the northern crop production areas in 2024.
+If the pattern holds true, then Bruner’s grasshopper could be an issue in the Peace and the northern crop production areas in 2025.

 Southern Alberta